xStarbound/xStarbound/doc/lua/npc.md

 #### `String` npc.gender()

-Returns the gender of the npc
+Returns the gender of the NPC.

 ---

 #### `Json` npc.humanoidIdentity()

-Returns the specific humanoid identity of the npc, containing information such as hair style and idle pose.
+Returns the NPC's humanoid identity.

 ---

 #### `String` npc.npcType()

-Returns the npc type of the npc.
+Returns the NPC type of the NPC.

 ---

 #### `uint64_t` npc.seed()

-Returns the seed used to generate this npc.
+Returns the seed used to generate this NPC.

 ---

 #### `float` npc.level()

-Returns the level of the npc.
+Returns the level of the NPC.

 ---

 #### `List<String>` npc.dropPools()

-Returns the list of treasure pools that will spawn when the npc dies.
+Returns the list of treasure pools that will spawn when the NPC dies.

 ---

 #### `void` npc.setDropPools(`List<String>` pools)

-Sets the list of treasure pools that will spawn when the npc dies.
+Sets the list of treasure pools that will spawn when the NPC dies.

 ---

 #### `float` npc.energy()

-Returns the current energy of the npc.
-Same as `status.resource("energy")`
+Returns the current energy of the NPC.
+Equivalent to `status.resource("energy")`.

 ---

 #### `float` npc.maxEnergy()

-Returns the current energy of the npc.
-Same as `status.maxResource("energy")`
+Returns the maximum energy of the NPC.
+Equivalent: `status.maxResource("energy")`.

 ---